We Can Consolidation Your Debt Without Another Loan

 When you’ve got more debt than you can keep up with, and you’re having a hard time making your monthly payments, a debt consolidation program can offer relief.

 At Debt Reduction Services, we offer help for people struggling with credit card debt and other financial difficulties so that they can get back in control of their finances.
 Here you’ll learn all about debt consolidation programs, and how they work, so that you can decide if enrolling in one is right for you.

 What is a Debt Consolidation Program?

-A debt consolidation program (also called a debt management program or debt management plan) is a formal plan to restructure and pay off your debt.
-It’s a service that involves combining multiple loans into one single monthly payment.
-This typically involves a Non-profit company managing the plan and negotiating on your behalf with your creditors.
-These negotiations include things such as waived penalties and fees and/or a lower interest rate.
-You will then make a single monthly payment to the debt management company, who will distribute the funds to your creditors.
+Debt consolidation programs are services that involve a formal plan to restructure and pay off your debt by combining multiple accounts (primarily credit cards) into one single monthly payment.
+This typically involves a nonprofit company who manages the plan using predetermined benefits with your creditors.
+These benefits include things such as waived penalties and fees and/or a lower interest rates.
+You will then make a single monthly payment to the nonprofit company, who will distribute the funds to your original lender.

-The primary goal of a debt consolidation program is to help you eliminate your debt for good and to save money in the process, after which all of your accounts would be reported as “paid-as-agreed.”
+The primary goal is to help you eliminate your debt for good and to save you money in the process, after which all of your accounts would be reported as “paid-as-agreed.”

 Differences between a Debt Consolidation Program and a Debt Consolidation Loan

 While the two terms are often confused and interchanged, there is a significant difference between the two (you can learn even more about how debt consolidation works here).

 A consolidation loan (as opposed to a program) is exactly that, a new loan that gets used to pay off other loans or forms of debt.
 A debt consolidation program however is a service which: